Learning linked to the real world.

 - Project management

-- Grappling with problem-based scenarios rather than solution-based; learning not just to answer questions but to frame them using the Design Thinking framework. d.school stanford.
+Students engage in problem-based scenarios rather than jumping straight to solutions, learning not only to answer questions but to frame them through the Design Thinking framework developed by Stanford’s d.school.

-- A chance for students to explore or discover their strengths.
-‘It’s not if you are bright, it’s how you are bright.’
+Through this process, students are able to explore and discover their individual strengths, emphasising that it’s not about if you are bright, but how you are bright.

 |